Mohannadcse/DepsRAG/README.md

 - Use Python 3.11 or higher
 - Install with `pip install -e .` for development mode
 - Try `poetry install` if pip fails

+### Ecosystem Availability Notes
+- DepsRAG supports graph and native analysis for PyPI, NPM, Cargo, and Go.
+- End-to-end Go graph construction depends on deps.dev returning metadata for the selected module/version.
+- If deps.dev returns 404 for Go, use a different module/version candidate or run artifact-only native checks.

 ## Contributing